-We currently operate six ambulances stationed throughout the city of Yakima 24 hours a day 7 days a week, and 1 ambulance 12 hours a day 7 days a week.
+We currently operate six ambulances stationed throughout the city of Yakima 24 hours a day 7 days a week.
 Statistically our highest call volume occurs within Yakima city limits, however we also frequently respond throughout the entire county and greater Central Washington area as needed.
 In addition to 911 response, ALS also provides scheduled inter-facility patient transports for various nursing homes, hospitals, and care centers.
 We also supply the only bariatric ambulance in the region.

-Advanced Life Systems Paramedics and EMT’s work under the oversight of Yakima County Medical Program Director Dr. Juan Acosta, DO.
+Advanced Life Systems Paramedics and EMT’s work under the oversight of the Yakima County Medical Program Director.
 We currently have very progressive protocols that allow for a wide range of patient treatment possibilities and opportunities.

 We also take great pride in offering a very extensive training department.
 This in-house department allows our personnel to renew certifications in ACLS, PALS, PHTLS, and CPR among many other certifications at no cost to the employee.

-ALS employees typically work 48 hour shifts with anywhere from four to nine days off in between shifts depending on the employees location in the pay cycle, currently no 48 hour shifts are available (12/2014).
-We do have 24 hour and 12 hour shifts available.
+ALS employees typically work 48 hour shifts with anywhere from three to nine days off in between shifts depending on the employees location in the pay cycle.
 Our current schedule allows employees automatic overtime each week, while still giving them ample time away from the job.

 The Paramedic must be a confident leader, able to manage care for sick and injured patients in a wide range of settings.
-Must be able to work both as a leader and member of a team, and must have excellent interpersonal communication skills.
-Successful candidates must be able to recognize immediate threats to life while simultaneously providing proper and correct treatments written from protocol, and through understanding of medicine while on-scene and en route to a hospital.
+Must be able to work both as a leader and member of a team including other agencies and their partner, and must have excellent interpersonal communication skills.
+Successful candidates must be able to recognize immediate threats to life while simultaneously providing proper and correct treatments ("off-line") from written protocols, and through understanding of medicine while on-scene and en route to a hospital.
 Must by able to work indoors and outdoors at all hours of the day and night, in extreme climates, confined spaces, and potentially at great heights.
 The Paramedic must be able to operate independently at optimum level in a non-structured environment that is constantly changing.

 Successful candidates must be able to understand complex Advanced Cardiac Life Support treatment including the interpretation and transmission of 12-Lead EKG’s, and treatment of acute coronary syndrome and cardiac arrest.
 The Paramedic must be able to identify all types of heart dysrhythmias while providing appropriate treatments.

-The Paramedic must be an expert in airway management and must be able to prove proficiency in elective rapid sequence intubation, oral/nasal intubation, oxygen administration through nasal cannula, mask, and bag-valve device, and cricothyrotomy.
+The Paramedic must be an expert in airway management and must be able to prove proficiency in elective rapid sequence intubation, oral/nasal intubation, oxygen administration through nasal cannula, mask, nebulizer, CPAP, and bag-valve device, chest decompression, and surgical cricothyrotomy.

 The Paramedic must have the unique ability to remain calm during intense moments of patient and family pain and suffering.
 Successful candidates must be able to communicate with both the patient and family in a straight forward, honest, compassionate manner at all times.
 Along with staying calm the Paramedic must also remain focused at the task at hand; rapid and proper care with the goal of saving lives.